RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/3-User Manual/2-Explorer/1-Tables/1-viewing-data-using-tables/1-viewing-data-using-tables.md

 ![A screenshot that shows what the inline refresh button looks like.
 The screenshot is annotated with a red box.
 The inline refresh button is a clockwise arrow.](<Data Table Inline Refresh.png>)

 ## Additional Information
-You can [visit the glossary](</docs/Rapid/3-User Manual/glossary/glossary.md#data-table>) to learn more about data tables and their basic terminology.
+- You can [visit the glossary](</docs/Rapid/3-User Manual/glossary/glossary.md#data-table>) to learn more about data tables and their basic terminology.
+- You can visit the [Data Tables page component](</docs/Rapid/3-User Manual/2-Explorer/3-Pages/2-Page Components/Data Table Component/Data Table Component.md>) to learn more detailed information regarding how data tables work.